de-bund-bsi-tr-esor/tresor-ETSITS119512-transformator/README.md

 Alternatively one can adjust the `docker-compose.yml` and adjust the path of `quarkus.config.location` to load alternative properties-files while using docker.

+In standalone mode one can overrite settings with an `application.properties` file existing in `service/config` which will overwrite settings defined in the bundled file.

+For additional information see https://quarkus.io/guides/config-reference

 The following configuration options can or have to be set and adjusted within the properties-file: